-Composition.
-The Compensation Committee of the Board of Directors of FormFactor is composed of the three directors named below.
+The Compensation Committee of the Board of Directors of FormFactor determines the salaries, bonuses and other compensation of the company's executive officers.
+The Compensation Committee is composed of the three directors named below.
 Each member of the Compensation Committee is independent within the meaning of the rules of the Nasdaq National Market, a non-employee director within the meaning of Section 16 of the Securities Exchange Act of 1934, and an outside director within the meaning of Section 162(m) of the Internal Revenue Code.

-Responsibilities.
-The Compensation Committee operates under a written charter that has been adopted by FormFactor's Board of Directors and by the Compensation Committee.
-The charter, included as Appendix B to this Proxy Statement, is reviewed annually.
-The Compensation Committee determines the salaries, bonuses and other compensation of the company's executive officers.
+The Compensation Committee operates under a written charter adopted by FormFactor's Board of Directors and by the Compensation Committee that is reviewed annually.

-Compensation Philosophy and Objectives.
-The Compensation Committee believes that the compensation programs for the executive officers of FormFactor should be designed to attract, motivate, reward and retain talented executives, which are critical to the success of the company; and, that such compensation programs should relate compensation to corporate performance and increases in stockholder value, while providing a total compensation package that is competitive.
+Compensation Policy.
+The Compensation Committee believes that the compensation programs for the executive officers of FormFactor should be designed to attract, motivate, reward and retain talented executives, who are critical to the success of the company.
+The Compensation Committee also believes that such compensation programs should relate compensation to corporate performance and increases in stockholder value, while providing a total compensation package that is competitive and that enables FormFactor to attract, motivate, reward and retain key executive officers.
 Within this overall philosophy, the committee's objectives are to:

-• offer a total compensation package that is designed primarily to be competitive with total compensation packages in effect at technology companies in the San Francisco Bay Area that are of comparable size to FormFactor, engage in similar or complementary industries, and with which FormFactor competes for executive personnel;

-- provide annual incentive awards, such as bonuses, payable in cash and/or stock-based incentive awards, that take into account FormFactor's overall financial performance in terms of designated corporate objectives, as well as individual contributions; and - align the interests of FormFactor's executive officers with those of the company's stockholders by providing significant equity-based, long-term incentive awards.
+- offer a total compensation package that is competitive with total compensation packages in effect at technology companies that are of comparable size to FormFactor, that engage in similar or complementary industries, and with which FormFactor competes for executive personnel; - provide annual incentive awards, such as cash bonuses and stock-based incentive awards, that take into account FormFactor's overall financial performance in terms of designated corporate objectives, as well as individual contributions; and - align the interests of FormFactor's executive officers with those of the company's stockholders by providing significant equity-based, long-term incentive awards.